alualu628628/Gaussian-Process-Incremental-Sample-Consensus-GP-INASC/readme.md

 roslaunch travelable_region gp_insac.launch
 ```

-If you still do not know how to deal with your configuration, a example here may be helpful[Husky_Simulation]https://github.com/alualu628628/Husky_Simulation.git, in which this node is used for real-time ground extraction.
+If you still do not know how to deal with your configuration, here a example [Husky_Simulation](https://github.com/alualu628628/Husky_Simulation.git) may be helpful, in which this node is used for real-time ground extraction.